President of the United States: Setting the agenda

 For most of American history, candidates for president have sought election on the basis of a promised legislative agenda.
-Formally, Article II, Section 3, Clause 2 requires the president to recommend such measures to Congress which the president deems "necessary and expedient".
+Article II, Section 3, Clause 2 requires the president to recommend such measures to Congress which the president deems "necessary and expedient".
 This is done through the constitutionally-based State of the Union address, which usually outlines the president's legislative proposals for the coming year, and through other formal and informal communications with Congress.

-The president can be involved in crafting legislation by suggesting, requesting, or even insisting that Congress enact laws he believes are needed.
-Additionally, he can attempt to shape legislation during the legislative process by exerting influence on individual members of Congress.
+The president can be involved in crafting legislation by suggesting, requesting, or even insisting that Congress enact laws that the president believes are needed.
+Additionally, the president can attempt to shape legislation during the legislative process by exerting influence on individual members of Congress.
 Presidents possess this power because the Constitution is silent about who can write legislation, but the power is limited because only members of Congress can introduce legislation.

 The president or other officials of the executive branch may draft legislation and then ask senators or representatives to introduce these drafts into Congress.
 Additionally, the president may attempt to have Congress alter proposed legislation by threatening to veto that legislation unless requested changes are made.